- 1 Master of Arts

 - Year 1: course work, completing either 2.5 or 3.0 FCEs; pass the first language exam.
 All students must complete FAH5000Y: Mandatory Comprehensive Examinations and Dissertation Topic Reading Course (1.0 FCE; credit/no credit) with the student’s interim supervisor to prepare for the comprehensive examinations.

-- Year 2: Qualifying Year: complete course work to a total of 4.5 FCEs; pass the second language exam.
+- Year 2: Complete course work to a total of 4.5 FCEs; pass the second language exam.

-- Year 3: study for comprehensive exams; submit dissertation proposal; start dissertation research.
+- Year 3: Qualifying Year: complete comprehensive exams; submit dissertation proposal; start dissertation research.

 - Years 4 to 7: dissertation research, writing and a colloquium.